HeXavi8/Campus-Life/README.md

 # Campus-Life
-C++ game about university campus life.
+Campus-Life is a game of education simulation of the C++ programming language, and its object is to help players learn more about or reminisce university life.

 Chinese version of introduction, please refer to [中文介绍](https://github.com/HeXavi8/Campus-Life/tree/main/%E4%B8%AD%E6%96%87%E4%BB%8B%E7%BB%8D).